 \item {\it For quasars}, there is not yet a robust estimation of a confidence region despite the fact that we consider them as a strong evidence for a large fraction of dark matter made of compact objects.
-We therefore considered a relatively broad range of possible PBH mass, between $10^{-2}$ and $10\,\Msun$ and a lower dark matter fraction limit of $\fPBH > 0.1$, but this is a rough order of magnitude estimation.
+We therefore consider a relatively broad range of PBH masses, between $10^{-2}\.\Msun$ and $10\.\Msun$, and a lower limit of $\fPBH > 0.1$, but these are only order-of-magnitude estimates.

 \item {\it For MACHO}, the $2\sigma$ region comes from Refs.~\cite{1996ApJ...461...84A, 2007A&A...469..387T}.
 We have argued that the MACHO microlensing events are real and plausibly due to PBHs, despite EROS and OGLE later claiming more stringent limits. \vs{-1mm}